srevn/kqexec/README.md

 #### Delayed Event Processing

 The `processing_delay`/`delay` option introduces an initial delay before processing events, useful for scenarios where immediate response isn't required or when batching operations.

+#### Batch Event Processing

+The `batch_timeout`/`timeout` option collects multiple rapid events and processes them as a single operation when the timeout window expires.
+This prevents command flooding during intensive or chaotic filesystem operations like git operations, builds, or large file transfers.
+When the timeout expires, all queued events are coalesced into a single stability check, significantly reducing resource usage.

 #### Buffered Command Output